 Power supply at medium voltage

-In this chapter, networks which operate at 1000 V or less are referred to as low-voltage (LV) networks, whereas networks requiring a step-down transformer to feed LV networks are referred to as medium voltage (MV) networks.
+In this chapter, networks which operate at 1000 V or less are referred to as low voltage (LV) networks.

 The connection of an electrical installation to a MV utility distribution network is always realized by means of a dedicated MV substation usually designed "Main substation".
 Depending on its size and specific criteria mainly related to the loads (Rated voltage, number, power, location, etc…), the installation may include additional substations designed "Secondary substations".
 The locations of these substations are carefully selected in order to optimize the budget dedicated to MV and LV power cables.
 They are supplied from the main substation through the internal MV distribution.